 SEE BELOW FOR FULL DESCRIPTION OF SESSION THEMES AND CONTENT

-Join us to learn a range of basic survival skills that are great for confidence and resilience when camping and hiking… and super handy for the end of the world!
+Join us to learn a range of essential survival skills that are great for confidence and resilience when camping and hiking… and super handy for the end of the world!

 We’ll cover how to stay warm and dry with fire and shelter, safely gather water, and look after yourself and each other in the wild.